watty62/SOD/Health.md

 - NHS Shetland
 - NHS Tayside

-Two health Boards, Borders and Tayside each have Publication Schemes which state "Class 9 - Open Data: We do not publish any information in this class."
+Two health Boards, _Borders_ and _Tayside_, each have Publication Schemes which state "Class 9 - Open Data: We do not publish any information in this class."
 My understanding is that each have a legal duty to produce a publication scheme, but it is possible the others do so but are silent on Open Data, and therefore not picked up by my search.

-The Urban Big Data Centre, already covered under [HE](FE.md), publish [one aggregate dataset](http://ubdc.gla.ac.uk/group/71ddf317-ea04-4236-8453-cdefda557d1a?organization=nhs-ggc-safe-haven) for Greater Glasgow and Clyde.
+The _Urban Big Data Centre_, already covered under [HE](FE.md), publish [one aggregate dataset](http://ubdc.gla.ac.uk/group/71ddf317-ea04-4236-8453-cdefda557d1a?organization=nhs-ggc-safe-haven) for _Greater Glasgow and Clyde HSCP_.

 ### Scottish Joint Health and Social Care Partnerships
 There are 30 Health and Social Care Partnerships (HSCPs) in Scotland.

-Other than Angus HSCP no open data was found for any Partnership.
+Other than _Angus HSCP_ no open data was found for any Partnership.

 - Aberdeen City HSCP
 - Aberdeenshire HSCP
-- Angus HSCP (__Angus___
+- Angus HSCP (__Angus__)
 - Argyll and Bute HSCP
 - City of Edinburgh HSCP
 - Clackmannanshire and Stirling HSCP